Cafe culture in Brisbane plays an integral part in the social fabric of the city.

-The cafe is supplied by the respected Wolff Coffee Roasters, and the coffee is habitually excellent and the baristas well-trained.
+The respected Wolff Coffee Roasters provide the beans and the coffee is habitually excellent and the baristas well-trained.

-It’s breakfast and brunch operation only.
-The food is superior to your usual standard cafe fare and often looks spectacular on the plate: it’s beautifully presented with a wide range of colours and textures.
+Although this is a breakfast and brunch operation only, the food is superior to your usual standard cafe fare.
+What’s more, it often looks spectacular on the plate, being beautifully presented with a wide range of colours and textures.

 There’s even homemade doggie treats for your loyal companion.

-This is the perfect venue for those who are just seeking their caffeine fix within a relaxed ambience.
-It offers a mix of indoor and outdoor seating and is a favoured spot amongst locals.
+This is the perfect venue for those who seek their caffeine fix within a relaxed ambience.
+Finally, with a mix of indoor and outdoor seating it is a popular spot amongst locals.

 The owners of this coffee house also run a Colombian coffee farm, and so this cafe has a very authentic claim to being organic.
 The best of the beans are imported and roasted in Brisbane.

 This is a small and friendly cafe, where the coffee is front and central.
-There are only limited food options but the quality of the coffee is undeniable.
+Admittedly, the food options are small, but the quality of the coffee is undeniable.